hmZa-Sfyn/Quacko/docs/README.md

 ```

 ### Extend basic type
-Magpie also provides support for extending basic types.
+Quacko also provides support for extending basic types.

 The basic types that can be extended are as follows：
 * integer